AliSoftware/alisoftware.github.io/_posts/2016-02-06-async-errors.md

 ## Observe and be Reactive

-`Promises` are cool.
-But there is another concept which allows both that stream of small processing steps, handling asynchronicity, and handling and propagating errors whenever and wherever they occur during that stream.
+`Promises` are cool, but there is another concept which allows for a stream of small processing steps, handling asynchronicity, as well as handling and propagating errors whenever and wherever they occur during that stream.

 This other concept is called Reactive Programming.
 Some of you might already know `ReactiveCocoa` (RAC in short), or `RxSwift`.